-Mr. Stein has served as a director of Ocwen since February 2019.
-He is Chief Executive Officer, and a director, of EJF Acquisition Corp.
-(Nasdaq: EJFA) and a Senior Managing Director of EJF Capital LLC.
-Prior to joining EJF Capital, Mr. Stein served as Chief Executive Officer of Resolution Analytica Corp., a buyer of commercial judgments, since co-founding the business in 2017.
-From March 2016 through March 2017, he served as Senior Managing Director of KCK US, Inc., a family-controlled private equity firm.
-Mr. Stein was previously a Managing Director in the Financial Institutions Group of Barclays until 2016.
-Prior to joining Barclays in 2011, Mr. Stein served as a Partner at FBR & Co., as an executive of GreenPoint Financial Corporation, a bank holding company, and as an Associate Director of the Federal Deposit Insurance Corporation, Division of Resolutions.
-Mr. Stein is the Audit Chair of Dime Community Bancshares, Inc. (NASDAQ: DCOM), and has served as a director since December 2017.
-Mr. Stein also served as a director of PHH from June 2017 until its acquisition by the Company in October 2018.
-Mr. Stein is Audit Committee Chair and has served since 1996 as a Director of Bedford Stuyvesant Restoration Corporation.
+Mr. Stein has served as Lead Independent Director since January 2023 and as a director of Ocwen since February 2019.
+Mr. Stein is an independent consultant and was previously Chief Executive Officer and a director of EJF Acquisition Corp. which merged with Pagaya Technologies Ltd. in 2022.
+Prior to joining EJF Capital, Mr. Stein served as Chief Executive Officer of Resolution Analytica Corp. since co-founding the business in 2017 with KCK US, Inc., a family-controlled private equity firm.
+Mr. Stein was previously a Managing Director in the Financial Institutions Group of Barclays, a Partner and Group Head of Depository Investment Banking at FBR & Co., a member of the leadership team of GreenPoint Financial Corporation, a bank holding company, and an Associate Director of the Federal Deposit Insurance Corporation (FDIC).
+Mr. Stein is Audit Committee Chair of Dime Community Bancshares, Inc. (Nasdaq: DCOM) and a director of Pagaya Technologies Ltd (Nasdaq: PGY).
+Mr. Stein also served as a director of PHH Corporation from June 2017 until its acquisition by Ocwen in October 2018.
+Mr. Stein is Audit Committee Chair and, since 1996, a Director of Bedford Stuyvesant Restoration Corporation.
 Mr. Stein received his undergraduate degree from Syracuse University and his Master of Business Administration from Carnegie Mellon University.